FaurinFox/Cleverbot/README.md

 Only the first example under Usage section below has been updated to show the use of these tweaks.
 They will be used in the same object as the `cs` parameter.

-If the introduction of these changes broke things for you, please create an issue on the [Github page](https://github.com/FaurinFox/Cleverbot/issues) in order to let me know about them.
+If the introduction of these changes broke things for you, please create an issue on the [GitHub page](https://github.com/FaurinFox/Cleverbot/issues) in order to let me know about them.

 ### Usage